dmrl789/infolaw-web/README.md

-# InfoLAW.net – Legal Reasoning for AI, Paid in IPN
+# InfoLAW.net – Legal Reasoning for AI, Fair Utility Rewards

-**Tagline**: A curated, machine-readable library of legal reasoning authored by jurists, paid in IPN, for AI legal agents and legal research tools.
+**Tagline**: A curated, machine-readable library of legal reasoning authored by jurists where contributions are rewarded with utility tokens fairly for AI legal agents and legal research tools.

 ## What InfoLAW is
-InfoLAW.net is a vertical legal knowledge hub built on top of the IPPAN network.
+InfoLAW.net is a vertical legal knowledge hub built to ensure jurist contributions remain machine-readable and properly rewarded.
 Jurists, scholars, and law firms publish structured legal articles, essays, case breakdowns, and datasets where every entry follows an AI-readable schema: facts → issues → rules → analysis → conclusion, accompanied by jurisdictional and temporal metadata.
-Buyers—including AI research teams and legal departments—license this reasoning in a marketplace model, paying in IPN for individual articles, curated collections, or data bounties.
-All contributions can be hashed and timestamped via HashTimer on IPPAN to establish authorship provenance.
+Buyers—including AI research teams and legal departments—license this reasoning in a marketplace model with transparent pricing so contributions can later be rewarded with utility tokens fairly.
+All contributions can be hashed and timestamped via HashTimer to establish authorship provenance.

 ## Who it is for
 - **Jurists & scholars** who want to monetize their reasoning while maintaining attribution.